KDPI insurgency (1989–1996): 1996

-Following the operation, on August 4, 1996, KDPI members announced that they will stop crossborder attacks from Iraq into Iran.
+Following the operation, on August 4, 1996, KDPI members announced that they will stop cross border attacks from Iraq into Iran.

 Aftermath

 Following the unilateral cease-fire announcement of 1996, the conflict of KDPI against the Iranian regime shifted to the political opposition.
 In April 1997, improved relations between Tehran and Ankara led to the deportation from Turkey to northern Iraq over 70 KDPI members.
 On April 13, Iranian Kurds accused Iranian officials of trying to poison KDPI members, after 85 Iranian Kurds were treated for food poisoning with a highly toxic substance.

 The pressure upon the KDPI eased since the election of the moderate Mohammad Khatami's government in 1997.

 On February 16, 1999, The arrest of PKK leader Abdullah Ocalan leads to riots by Kurds in Iran, especially in western Iran, as well as throughout Europe.

 Renewed insurgency in Iranian Kurdistan was undertaken since 2004 by another Kurdish organization—the Party for the Free Life in Kurdistan (PJAK).